Chart Color Schemes

 AreaSearch assessment of residential development activity positions Huskisson - Vincentia among the top 25% of areas assessed nationwide

-Huskisson - Vincentia has seen approximately 66 dwelling approvals per year over the past five financial years, totalling 333 homes.
+Huskisson - Vincentia has received approximately 66 dwelling approvals annually over the past five financial years, totalling 333 homes.
 As of FY26, 25 approvals have been recorded.
-Over these five years, an average of 1.2 new residents arrived per new home.
-However, this figure has decreased to 0.7 people per dwelling in the last two financial years.
-The average construction cost value for new properties is $564,000.
+On average, 1.2 new residents arrived per new home each year between FY21 and FY25, indicating balanced supply and demand with stable market conditions.
+This rate has eased to 0.7 people per dwelling over the past two years, reflecting improved supply availability.
+New properties are constructed at an average expected cost of $564,000, slightly above the regional average, suggesting a focus on quality developments.

 Future projections show Huskisson - Vincentia adding 1,293 residents by 2041.
 At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.